-Three installed sensors yield pressures higher than 0.5 MPa.
-One sensor is placed in block R6 close to the outer radius of the block, one is placed in block R5 60 mm from the surface of the canister and the third one is placed in Block R2 close to the canister.
+Four installed sensors yield pressures higher than 0.5 MPa.
+Two of the sensor are placed in block R6, one is placed in block R5 60 mm from the surface of the canister and the fourth is placed in Block R2 close to the canister.